 33 credit hours

-The Master of Computer Science with a Specialization in Business is designed to help Computer Science professionals extend and deepen their technical and practical knowledge of the field while introducing themselves to core topics in modern business practices.
-Learning some of the basic language of business can help practitioners communicate with business analysts, nontechnical managers, and users of software systems.
+The Master of Computer Science with a Specialization in Business is designed to help Computer Science professionals who want to strengthen their technical and practical skills while studying core topics in modern business practices.
+Learning the basic language of business can help you communicate with business analysts, nontechnical managers, and software systems users.

-Courses for the MCS/Business degree program are taken from the Computer Science Department and the IIT Stuart School of Business (SSB).
-In addition to satisfying General MCS Degree Requirements (GPA, core courses, ...), the program of study must include 24 credit hours of CS/CSP courses and 3 BUS/MBA courses (9 credit hours) from the following list:
+Courses for the MCS/Business degree program are taken from the Department of Computer Science and the Illinois Tech's Stuart School of Business (SSB).
+In addition to satisfying General MCS Degree Requirements (GPA, core courses, ...), the program of study must include 24 credit hours of CS/CSP courses and 9 credit hours of BUS/MBA courses from the following list:

-- BUS 510: Building an Innovative & Sustainable Business (Business Fundamentals)
+- BUS 510: Building an Innovative and Sustainable Business (Business Fundamentals)

-- BUS 550: Business Analytics for Competitive Advantage (Analytics)
+- BUS 550: Building Analytics for Competitive Advantage (Analytics)

 - MBA 501: Accounting for Strategic Decision Making

 - MBA 502: Emerging Issues in the Global Business Environment (Global Business)